 Do I have to give the applicant my individualized assessment?

-You’re not required to provide your individualized assessment, but you’re allowed to based on how you see fit.
+You are not required to provide your individualized assessment, but you are allowed to based on your own preferences.
 Employers commonly provide it to applicants as part of the pre-adverse action process.

-If I have to wait five days from receipt to take adverse action, can I assume immediate receipt when sending by email?
+If I have to wait five days from receipt to take adverse action, can I assume immediate receipt when sent by email?

-No. It’s outlined within the regulation that email can be presumed to be received after two days.
-Without confirmation of receipt, you will have to wait 7 business days before taking adverse action.
+No. The regulation states that an email can be presumed to have been received after two days.
+Without confirmation of receipt, you will have to wait seven business days before taking adverse action.

 How do I do an initial individualized assessment when all I have is the criminal history?

-It’s up to the discretion of the employer.
-You are able to reach out to the applicant before doing the pre-adverse process or assessment, but it’s not required depending on the offense.
+It’s up to the employer's discretion.
+You can contact the applicant before doing the pre-adverse process or assessment, but depending on the offense, it’s not required.

 Does each company need a set policy with specific offenses?